santisq/PSParallelPipeline/README.md

 ### -ScriptBlock

 Specifies the operation that is performed on each input object.
-<br>This script block is run for every object in the pipeline.
+This script block is run for every object in the pipeline.

 ```yaml
 Type: ScriptBlock